 - China’s Q2 2016 GDP expanded by 6.7% year-on-year, matching the previous quarter’s rate of expansion and beating expectations that it will slow to 6.6%.

-- In terms of trend, the year-on-year reading has stabilized after growing at an ever slower pace for the three consecutive quarters.
+- In terms of trend, the year-on-year reading has stabilized after growing at an even slower pace for the three consecutive quarters.

 - The current reading is also the slowest rate of expansion since the 2008 global financial crisis.

-- China is also still growing within the the PBoC’s growth projections.
+- China is also still growing within the PBoC’s growth projections.